-Getting Back in Shape After Having a Baby has never been more controversial.
+Getting back in shape after having a baby has never been more controversial.
 Is it realistic for many of us to expect to be back in our skinny jeans soon after delivery, or has the media overload of celebrities post birth, skewed our mindset?
-Fiona from Myndserv shares her top top tips for a healthy body and mind, while getting back in shape post pregnancy.
+Here are some tips for a healthy body and mind, while getting back in shape post pregnancy.

-Few of us could have missed the controversy recently over Zara Philips’s very real post baby bump and the contrast with Kate Middelton’s totally flat tummy and her skinny jeans.
-To add to this, we see a daily parade of US celebrities taking selfies of themselves in their bathrooms just days after giving birth.
-The debate raged…. was it luck, genetics, exercise, diet or what?
+There’s always controversy online between real post baby bumps and the contrasting totally flat tummy and skinny jeans moms.
+To add to this, we see a daily parade of celebrities taking selfies of themselves in their bathrooms just days after giving birth.
+The debate rages on, is it luck, genetics, exercise, diet or what?

 The majority of us do not leave the hospital in our skinny jeans and instead take months to get back in shape.